Table of Contents

 Add an RFID reader under the RFID Readers tab.

-• Name: unique name identifying the device, its location, and the solution.
+• Name: unique name that identifies the device, its location, and the solution.
 E.g., RFID Reader Laundry no 1.

 • Model: InveoIndLed_HTTP_GET without keyboard or InveoIndLed_Keyboard_HTTP_GET with keyboard

-• Address (modbus): 1 (usually leave address 1 by default)
+• Address (modbus): 1 (usually leave address 1 as default)

 {'server_ip': '192.168.2.11',